Duc-Anh-Ho/VBA-projects/released-tools/FINAL/README.md

 # About Project

-This project is small part of my VBA tool for my resume porfolio.
+This project is my VBA tool for my resume porfolio.

 # Usage